Historic Environment Scotland (HES) has a schedule (list) of monuments that are of national importance.

 A site inspection allows a reporter to view the site and understand the issues that have been raised.

 The reporter decides if a site inspection will be accompanied or unaccompanied.
-If it's accompanied, someone from Historic Environment Scotland and the person making the appeal will be invited to attend.
+If it's accompanied, Historic Environment Scotland and the person making the appeal will be invited to attend.
 Anyone else, like those who have made representations about the appeal, will be told about the arrangements and invited to the site inspection.

 The reporter can't discuss the merits of the appeal.